Michael Somare: Controversy

 The first reason that Somare has faded from political importance is that he succeeded less and less to cultivate a consensus.
 He gained prestige after 2002 when he presided over a government that lasted its full term of five years, the first such occurrence since independence.
 This stability continued from 2007 to 2011.
-The reason was seen in a new set of rules that were adopted under the Organic Law on Political Parties and Candidates (OLIPPAC) that had as a central aim to promote party identification and to curb short term opportunistic behaviour among MPs.
+The reason was seen in a new set of rules that were adopted under the Organic Law on the Integrity of Political Parties and Candidates (OLIPPAC) that had as a central aim to promote party identification and to curb short term opportunistic behaviour among MPs.
 A major new rule proscribing MPs from changing party affiliation during a parliamentary period.
 However, the prime minister retained the power to change his cabinet and as a result, this apparent stability glossed over sharp conflicts in the government.
 Between 2002 and 2007, there were five deputy prime ministers, several cabinet reshuffles, ministers sacked and parties divided – hardly a sign of political stability.
 OLIPPAC was also considered as unconstitutional by the Supreme Court.
 Amidst this instability, there was no attempt to groom a successor.
 Bart Philemon, the Finance Minister challenged Somare's leadership of the National Alliance Party in 2007, but he was then dumped by the party and crossed over to the opposition.
 The only person who gained significant power during this period was Somare's son Arthur, the Angoram Open MP and it became apparent that he was being groomed as the preferred successor.